mykola-nikoliuk/webGLEngine/README.md

 	Example also will be updated.
 ------------
 ### Example
-#### Build the project:
+#### How to use:
+	Open index.html in supported browser.
-	Click on render, a browser will catch you mouse cursor.
+	Click on render, a browser will catch your mouse cursor.
 	Allow this function, if your browser requesting this permission.
 	Now you can use mouse to look around.
 	To release mouse press ESC.